da99/boxomojo/README.md

 Introduction
 ------------
-Boxomojo allows users to add functionality to they don't own.
+Boxomojo allows users to run code from other people in your web-page.
+It does not compile to JavaScript.
+Instead, it is run by JavaScript.
+It sandboxes that code. (eg an alternative to [Adsafe](http://www.adsafe.org/)).

 Installation:
 -----------------------